normalperson543/code2connect/README.md

 A platform for students to create Python projects right in their browser and share with others across the world

 This codebase contains the community site, marketing pages, and IDE.
+For the Vite app that runs project code, see [this](https://github.com/normalperson543/code2connect-bare-runner) link.

 This project uses the Next.js framework and Supabase as the backend.